WSDOT/WBFL/CoordGeom/devdocs/Using_this_library.md

 # Using this library{#WBFL_COGO_Using_this_library}

-The WBFL COGO library has two functional areas: Coordinate Geometry Modeling and Roadway Geometrics.
+The WBFL COGO library has three functional areas: Coordinate Geometry Modeling, Roadway Geometrics and Bridge Framing Geometry.
 Each will be explained with brief examples below.

 First, there are some general concepts that are applicable to the entire library.